hrsh25/Fetch-OA/README.md

     docker-compose up --build
     ```

-    This command builds the Docker image and starts the container(s) as defined in your `docker-compose.yml`.
+This command builds the Docker image and starts the container(s) as defined in the `docker-compose.yml`.
 The `--build` flag ensures the image is rebuilt if necessary.

 ### Usage